Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### stolen-data - 150 pts <a name="stolen-data"></a>

-**Provided:** Someone accessed the server and stole the flag.
+**Challenge Description:** Someone accessed the server and stole the flag.
 Use the network packet capture to find it.

 **Hint:** Look for unusual ports

-**Solution:** We were provided a PCAP file, so I decided to explore it in Wireshark.
+**Solution:** We were given a PCAP file, so I decided to explore it in Wireshark.
 Poking around, we see some traffic on `4444`, which is unusual, and following this TCP stream we see a pdf being retrieved:

 ![TCP](src/stolen-data-tcp.jpg)